Akshita1414/Team-TrustBuddy/README.md

 ### Backend API (http://localhost:8000)

 - `POST /analyze-review` - Analyze a review for authenticity
+- `POST /compare-prices` - Compare product prices with multilingual support
+- `POST /recommend-alternates` - Get alternative product recommendations
 - `GET /health` - Health check endpoint
 - `GET /api/info` - API information and capabilities
 - `GET /docs` - Interactive API documentation (Swagger UI)

+### Gemini API Integration

+The backend uses Google's Gemini API for dynamic translation of responses.
+This ensures that:

+- Price analysis is generated in the user's selected language
+- Product recommendations are translated appropriately
+- All text responses are contextually translated
+- Product names and prices remain unchanged during translation

+To use this feature, you need to:
+1. Get a Gemini API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+2. Add it to your `.env` file as `GEMINI_API_KEY=your_key_here`

 ### Example API Request